NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 cell_t map[N_COLS][N_ROWS];
 ```
 ]), align: right)[
-Despite each agent holding internally its own position, a global representation of the map is needed for agents who require to know the state of other agents (e.g. _drones_ need to know the position of _first-responders_ to instruct _survivors_ to contact them).
+Despite each agent holding its own position internally, a global representation of the map is needed for agents that require to know the state of other agents (e.g. _drones_ need to know the position of _first-responders_ to instruct _survivors_ to contact them).

-The map is represented as a 2D grid of cells, with each cell indicating which type of human agent is within.
-This choice is made to avoid each agent holding a reference to all other agents, which would make the model more complex and harder to maintain.
+The map is represented as a 2D grid of cells, with each cell indicating the type of human agent occupying it.
+This avoids each agent needing to hold a reference to all other agents, which would make the model more complex and harder to maintain.

 When one agent changes position, it updates the map accordingly.
-For example, when a _survivor_ moves, it empties the cell it was occupying and fills the new cell with its type.
+For example, when a _survivor_ moves, it empties the cell it was previously occupying and sets the new cell to its type.
 ]

 #align(center, rect(fill: luma(240), radius: 1mm, inset: 0.5em, [